imagineai/create-django-app/README.md

 http://127.0.0.1:8000/
 ```

-- You can now run your new Django app by running `cd myapp && imagine run`.
-- When you open http://127.0.0.1:8000/, you should see that the install worked successfully.
+- Run `cd myapp && imagine run` to run your new Django app, and open http://127.0.0.1:8000/ to see that the install worked successfully.

 - Congrats!
 Your Django app is up and running!